zeth/ainod/docs/faq.rst

 ainod should work on most modern Linux kernel-based distributions like Debian Fedora or Raspbian.

-The unit tests only run on Intel platforms currently.

 What about Linux systems without systemd?
 -----------------------------------------